 6. Replacement of cams, gears and gaskets in the grouphead

 This is the internal of the grouphead that may get worn off from usage.
-This is the part E61 cost alot more in term of parts and labour.
-They have several times more parts and takes 3x as long to service.
+These are mostly associated to the E61 grouphead.
+The main reason why they cost a lot more in parts and labor.
+They normally take 3x longer to service.

 The following are NOT included.

 The following parts can be replaced upon request or under our recommendation when we do a check.
 Price will vary depending on the model.

 We will provide a 40% discount to the replacement of the components if it’s done together with grouphead servicing.

 Do note that our technicians can’t visually see through the machine to observe the condition, as such assessment can’t be 100% accurate.
 We will still recommend replacing certain components even if they are deem working.
 Normally replacements are required more often if: